scottishgovernment/resources.mygov.scot/_standard/operational-acceptance.markdown

 ### for service providers of mygov.scot services

-* Service providers of mygov.scot must provide the necessary skills and resources to help us produce test plans based on user needs and business requirements
+* Service providers must provide the necessary skills and resources to help us produce test plans based on user needs and business requirements
-* Service providers of mygov.scot must provide the necessary skills and resources to help us execute operational acceptance for product delivery
+* Service providers must provide the necessary skills and resources to help us execute operational acceptance for product delivery
-* Service providers of mygov.scot must provide evidence of their compliance with the agreed system quality attributes using mechanisms such as test completion report test results or reference to alternative mechanisms such as contract clauses, operational agreements and observed tests
+* Service providers must provide evidence of their compliance with the agreed system quality attributes using mechanisms such as test completion report test results or reference to alternative mechanisms such as contract clauses, operational agreements and observed tests.

 ##Supporting material